patrickaubertdelaruee/lbc-llm-lab/README.md

 ```

 ## install docker-compose
-ubuntu 20.04 only provides docker-compose v1.25.0, we need >= 1.28.0 for hw support in compose so wer work around this:
+ubuntu 20.04 only provides docker-compose v1.25.0, we need >= 1.28.0 for hw support in compose so we work around this:
 ```
 wget https://github.com/docker/compose/releases/download/1.29.0/docker-compose-Linux-x86_64
 sudo mv docker-compose-Linux-x86_64 /usr/local/bin/docker-compose